-CoVID-19, showing a great deal of flexibility and inventiveness in how they have altered service delivery arrangements and in stepping up the use of IT and other technologies, to maintain support to patients and clients.
+Colleagues across health and social care have risen to the challenge presented by COVID-19, showing a great deal of flexibility and inventiveness in how they have altered service delivery arrangements and in stepping up the use of IT and other technologies, to maintain support to patients and clients.
 Those staff remobilised to other services have quickly adapted to new demands.
 Through necessity, barriers between health and social care are being dismantled as teams work in a more integrated way, accelerating the wider adoption of ways of working that were in place before the arrival of COVID-19.